meieda/architecture-center/docs/microservices/domain-analysis.md

 - Similarly, **video surveillance** is another area that the company might expand into at a later time.
 - Support services include **user accounts**, **Call center**, and others.

-Notice that at this point we have not defined any objects in our design, or made any technology choices.
+Notice that at this point in the process, we haven't made any decisions about implementation or technologies.
+Some of the subsystems may involve external software systems or third-party services.

-It's also worth noting that not everything in the diagram will be implemented within the application.
-For example, invoicing might be an external software system.
-Third-party transportation and call center are services provided by third parties.
 Even so, the application needs to interact with these systems and services, so it's important they are part of the domain model.

 > [!NOTE]
 > When an application depends on an external system, there is a risk that the external system's data schema or API will leak into your application, ultimately compromising the architectural design.
 This is particularly true with legacy systems that may not follow modern best practices, and may use convoluted data schemas or obsolete APIs.
 In that case, it's important to have a well-defined boundary between these external systems and the application.
 Consider using the [Strangler Pattern](../patterns/strangler.md) or the [Anti-Corruption Layer Pattern](../patterns/anti-corruption-layer.md).